servicegraph-foss/servicegraph-py/README.md

 ## Design Philosophy

-dipy was born from a specific need: **bringing .NET's familiar DI patterns to Python with first-class support for modern deployment architectures**.
+servicegraph was born from a specific need: **bringing .NET's familiar DI patterns to Python with first-class support for modern deployment architectures**.

 ### Core Principles